gumroad/wp-gumroad/gumroad/README.txt

 * Add proper escaping when building the overlay button.
 * Removed activation/install notice.
 * Removed some now unused functions and files.
+* Tested up to WordPress 4.1.

 = 1.1.5 =

 * Videos added to in-plugin help page.
 * Demo videos added to Readme.txt.
-* Tested with WordPress 4.0.
+* Tested up to WordPress 4.0.

 = 1.1.4 =